SoriveZJQ/LEGOCompiler/README.md

-  Please click the three compressed files (.zip) in turn, and then click the "Download file" button in the upper right corner of the page to download the compressed files. (you may see garbled code, but it won't make a difference. )
+  Please click the four compressed files (.zip) in turn, and then click the "Download file" button in the upper right corner of the page to download the compressed files. (you may see garbled code, but it won't make a difference. )
 # An explanation of each compressed package
 - The "UCDL_description_file.zip" compressed package contains all the UCDL description files.
 - The "LEGO_Gateway_data_conversion.zip" compressed package contains the formula calculator executable file (LEGOGateway.exe).
 After executing this program, you can click the "help" button on the main screen to learn how to use it.
 - The "LEGO_Compiler_syntax_coding.zip" compressed package contains the UCDL compiler executable file (LEGOCompiler.exe).
 After executing this program, you can click the "help" button on the main screen to learn how to use it.
+- The "source_code.zip" compressed package contains the source code for "LEGOGateway.exe" and "LEGOCompiler.exe".

 # How to use LEGOGateway.exe?
 1. In the main screen, click "open UCDL file" to select a UCDL description file in the "UCDL_description_file.zip" compressed package, and the statements about the data format in the description file will be displayed in the first text box.